dkanas/netguru-recruitment-task/README.md

 # Movies api (Netguru recruitment task)

 ## Setup
+Create two env files based on template:

+`cp .env.example .env.development && cp .env.example .env.test`

+Fill in the db connecton string and your OMDB API key.

+Run `./run dev` to start up the development server.
+At the first start the app container will build and install all dependencies.

 Make sure, that you have docker and docker-compose installed.

-Then run `./run dev` to run the development server.
+Then run `./run dev` to start the development server.

 ## Usage
 ### GET /movies